IRS Form 4768 Instructions

 Automatic extension

 Upon request, the IRS grants an automatic six-month extension of time, as long as the filing deadline has not already passed when the request is submitted.
+If you are requesting an automatic extension, select this box and move down to Part III (if necessary), or Part IV.

 Extension for cause/Form 4768 not filed in time for automatic extension

 Check this box if you are applying for an extension, but the filing deadline has already passed.
-You must attach a statement explaining the following:
+You must attach a written statement explaining the following:

-- Why it was impossible or impractical to file the return by the due date, and
+• Why it was impossible or impractical to file the return by the due date, and

-- Specific reasons why you have good and sufficient cause for failing to timely request an automatic extension.
+• Specific reasons why you have good and sufficient cause for failing to timely request an automatic extension.

-If approved, the six month extension for cause runs from the original due date of the return, not the date that you filed Form 4768 or the date of approval.
+For approved good-cause extensions, the six month extension for cause runs from the original due date of the return, not the date that you filed Form 4768 or the date of approval.
 Keep a completed copy of your extension request in your records.

 Additional extension